department-of-veterans-affairs/va.gov-team/products/veteran-onboarding/assistive-tech research/AT conversation guide.md

 ### When the participant joins:

-Objective: Validate which AT will be used and which device will be used.

 - Thanks for joining us today!
 My name is Raquel.
+It's very nice to meet you.
 Today we're going to talk about first time interactions with VA.gov.
 Our discussion will help the team determine if there are any accessibility concerns we need to address.

 #### **Intro - 5 minutes**